mberriman/BSP2024/manual/instructions.md

 Another WormBase ParaSite tool that we will look at today is the Variant Effect Predictor, or VEP.

-A common approach to understanding the genetic basis of phenotypic differences is to identify genetic variants that are overrepresented in some populations of individuals.
+A common approach to understanding the genetic basis of phenotypic differences is to identify genetic variants that are over-represented in some populations of individuals.

 For example, you might sequence two populations of worm: one that is susceptible to a drug and one that is resistant to the drug.
 You could then identify genomic positions where each of these populations differs from the reference genome.